 We saw two Bald Eagles in a habitat.
 Next to the Bald Eagles habitat was a giant eagle nest.
 It was big enough to squat in and take a photo.
 So that’s exactly what I did.
 Before we left the Florida Wetlands.
 Kelly and I watched two otters swim around in their habitate.
 They were so playful, it was really cute.

 This was my first time going to the Palm Beach Zoo and I throughly enjoyed my visit.
 They host events throughout the year, I’m sure I’ll be back to visit soon.
 I vlogged the entire experience for my YouTube channel.
 If you want to see the Palm Beach Zoo for yourself then check out the video below.

-Don’t forget to “Like” this video and to “Subscribe” to my YouTube channel here so you can keep up with my latest videos.
+Don’t forget to “Like” this video and to “Subscribe” to my YouTube channel so you can keep up with my latest videos.
 I upload new videos every Sunday and Thursday.
 I hope you enjoyed reading this blog post.
 If you have any questions please comment down below.